Bucknell University Athletics

 1/17/2026 6:12:00 PM | Men's Swimming and Diving

 LEWISBURG, Pa. – Finn Franks led the Bucknell men's swimming and diving team with two wins as the Bison defeated La Salle 183-114 at the Kinney Natatorium on Saturday afternoon.
-The Bison gathered 10 event wins and had six 1-2 finishes and 31 top-three finishes among the events.
+The Bison gathered nine event wins and had six 1-2 finishes and 31 top-three finishes among the events.

 The Bison got off to a great start in the 200 medley relay with the top-two spots.
 Drew Davis, Matt Raudabaugh, Finn Russell and Drew Greene won the event with a time of 1:31.69.
 Caleb Hagadorn, James Lombardi, Jason Kellerman and Colin Smith followed with a second-place finish in 1:33.27.